anilsathyan7/Portrait-Segmentation/README.md

 3. In the current tensorflow 2.3 and tf model optimization library, some layers like **Rescale, Upsampling2D, Conv2DTranspose** are not supported by the tf.keras Quantization Aware Training API's.
 For this purpose you have to install the latest **nightly version** or build the same from source.
 Similarly the mobilenetv3 pretrained models are only available in tf-nightly(currently).
 4. Using **elementwise additon** instead of concatenation on skip connection bewteen encoder and decoder greatly helped us to decrease the model size and improve it's **inference** time.
 5. After quantization aware training, even though the model **size was reduced by 3x**, there was **no considerable loss in model accuracy**.
 However we were unable to convert the QAT model to full integer quantized version due to some internal tensorflow issues.
-6. On POCO X3 android phone, the float model takes around **17ms on CPU and 9ms on it's GPU** (>100 FPS), whereas the quantized model takes around 15ms on CPU (2 threads).
+6. On **POCO X3** android phone, the float model takes around **17ms on CPU and 9ms on it's GPU** (>100 FPS), whereas the quantized model takes around 15ms on CPU (2 threads).
+We were unable to run the fully quantized models(UINT8) using nnapi opr hexagon delegate since some of the layers were not fully supported.
+However we can run them partially on such accelerators with decreased performance(comparatively).

 ### Android Application